PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Using these methods either required doing all calculations inside the database, or to use ASP.NET instead of ASP.NET Core.
 Both of which were not viable approaches, as the database did not fulfil the time critical requirements of the application, and ASP.NET Core was needed for integration into the rest of the system.

-To calculate intersections on the webserver, a third party library was needed. **NETTopologySuite** was picked, as it provides the same functionality as the spatial data package.
+To calculate intersections on the webserver, a third party library was needed. \lstinline!NETTopologySuite! was picked, as it provides the same functionality as the spatial data package.
 Additionally, due to the initial higher speed of C#, it was picked for the needed calculations.
 (See NETTopologySuite chapter)

 ### Point based calculation
 To notify businesses of their vehicles leaving a certain area defined by a geofence, the system needed the ability to work and calculate intersections in real-time.
 To achieve this, a specification was chosen to receive the last two points from the main Drivebox server, and calculate which polygons these points are interacting with.
 Practically, this could be done using three calculations.